 “We developed the plan by building world class science and engineering expertise into our decisions, so we could focus our resources wisely.”

 website of the 2012 Coastal Master Plan

-The CPRA first asked RAND to develop a planning framework and decision support model to develop and compare different coast-wide groupings of risk reduction and restoration (land-building) projects
+The CPRA first asked RAND to develop a planning tool and decision framework to develop and compare different risk-reduction and restoration projects.

 Having worked with RAND on the planning tool, the CPRA then asked the researchers to develop a hurricane flood risk model to assess the effects of projects designed to reduce damage from flooding.
-The model evaluated and compared risk reduction projects for inclusion in the Master Plan by estimating flood depths and damage depending on what action the state had taken to reduce damages.
+The Coastal Louisiana Risk Assessment (CLARA) model evaluated and compared risk-reduction projects for inclusion in the 2012 Master Plan by estimating flood depths and damage depending on what action the state had taken to reduce damages.